mendix/docs/content/refguide/csp.md

 ## 1 Introduction

+By employing a content security policy (CSP) in your app, you can protect it from malicious content which might try to take advantage of the apps trusted web page context.
+A rigorous CSP allows you to control which resources are loaded in the app.

-Since Mendix 9.12.0, applications can be made even more secure and strict by setting the Content Security Policy (CSP) to `default-src: self`.
-By doing so, only resources from the same domain can be loaded, and no resources can be loaded inline (such as base64 images, inline JavaScript, etc...).
+In Mendix Studio Pro 9.12.0 and higher, an application can be made more strict and secure by setting its CSP to `default-src: self`.
+By doing so, only resources from the same domain can be loaded and no resources can be loaded inline (such as Base64 images or inline JavaScript).

-For more background information, see https://owasp.org/www-community/controls/Content_Security_Policy.
+For more background information on CSMs, see [Content Security Policy](https://owasp.org/www-community/controls/Content_Security_Policy) from the software security nonprofit OWASP.

 ## 2 Setup

 In order to be able to use the strictest setting of CSP (`default-src: self`) some changes are needed in your application.

-### 2.1 Changing the theme
+### 2.1 Changing the Theme

 Create a new file that will hold the Dojo configuration in your theme folder (`theme/web/appSetup.js`) with the following configuration: